ryandeng32/LeetCode-Practice/September_Challenge.md

 ## Day5: 1305.
 All Element in Two Binary Search Trees

 * Binary Search Tree & Ascending -> **Think about in-order traversal**

+## Day7: 290.
+Word Pattern

+* To have O(1) look up time, we can use a hashmap or a hashset